 This blog post will walk you through exactly how to use the template to stay on top of your social media content planning for Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google+.

 Note: HubSpot customers can also schedule content through Social Inbox, or use this spreadsheet to organize their content and subsequently upload it to Social Inbox.
 Detailed instructions for doing this exist in the cover sheet of the template.

-How to Use the Social Media Calendar to Plan Your Content Schedule
+How to Use the Social Media Calendar Template to Plan Your Content Schedule

 The reason you'll want a different worksheet for every social network is simply that every social network is a little bit different.
 You can't just craft one, single social media update and use it across LinkedIn, Facebook, Twitter, Instagram, Pinterest, and Google+.
 You can certainly promote the same piece of content across all six of those networks, but that doesn't mean you'll craft your update in the same way for every single one of them.
 (In fact, you may even want to add additional tabs if you're active on other networks, like Quora or YouTube.)

 This following sub-sections will walk you through how to fill out each of the four tabs you see in this template -- the updates for Twitter, Facebook, LinkedIn, Instagram, Pinterest, and Google+.
 But before we get to that, let's just walk through the "Monthly Planning Calendar" so you know what that's for.

 Monthly Social Media Schedule